Usage

 configure inventory hardware-revision value

-the hardware-revision is fetched from /sys/class/dmi
+fault, the hardware-revision is fetched from /sys/class/dmi

 unconfigure inventory hardware-revision